What trends are there in the literature? Literary directions (theoretical material)

 6) Naturalism

-End of the 19th century (especially the 80s) marks the flourishing and strengthening of industrial capital, which develops into financial capital.
-This corresponds, on the one hand, high level technology and increased exploitation, on the other hand, the growth of self-consciousness and the class struggle of the proletariat.
-The bourgeoisie is turning into a reactionary class fighting a new revolutionary force - the proletariat.
-The petty bourgeoisie fluctuates between these main classes, and these fluctuations are reflected in the positions of petty-bourgeois writers who have joined naturalism.
+End of the 19th century (especially the 80s) marks the flourishing and strengthening of industrial capital, developing into financial capital.
+This corresponds, on the one hand, high level technology and increased exploitation, on the other - the growth of self-awareness and class struggle of the proletariat.
+The bourgeoisie is turning into a reactionary class, fighting a new revolutionary force - the proletariat.
+The petty bourgeoisie fluctuates between these main classes, and these fluctuations are reflected in the positions of the petty bourgeois writers who adhere to naturalism.

-The main requirements presented by naturalists to literature: scientific character, objectivity, apoliticality in the name of "universal truth".
-Literature must stand at the level of modern science, must be imbued with scientific character.
-It is clear that naturalists base their works only on that science which does not negate the existing social system.
-Naturalists make the basis of their theory the mechanistic natural-scientific materialism of the type of E. Haeckel, G. Spencer and C. Lombroso, adapting the doctrine of heredity to the interests of the ruling class (heredity is declared the cause of social stratification, which gives advantages to one over the other), the philosophy of positivism of Auguste Comte and petty-bourgeois utopians (Saint-Simon).
+The main requirements made by naturalists for literature: scientific, objective, apolitical in the name of “universal truth.”
+Literature must be at the level of modern science, must be imbued with scientific character.
+It is clear that naturalists base their works only on science that does not deny the existing social system.
+Naturalists make the basis of their theory mechanistic natural-scientific materialism of the type of E. Haeckel, G. Spencer and C. Lombroso, adapting the doctrine of heredity to the interests of the ruling class (heredity is declared the cause of social stratification, giving advantages to some over others), the philosophy of positivism of Auguste Comte and petty-bourgeois utopians (Saint-Simon).

-By objectively and scientifically showing the shortcomings of modern reality, French naturalists hope to influence the minds of people and thereby cause a series of reforms to be carried out in order to save the existing system from the impending revolution.
+By objectively and scientifically demonstrating the shortcomings of modern reality, French naturalists hope to influence the minds of people and thereby bring about a series of reforms in order to save the existing system from the impending revolution.

-The theorist and leader of French naturalism, E. Zola ranked G. Flaubert, the Goncourt brothers, A. Daudet and a number of other lesser-known writers as naturalists.
-Zola attributed the French realists to the immediate predecessors of naturalism: O. Balzac and Stendhal.
-But in fact, none of these writers, not excluding Zola himself, was a naturalist in the sense in which Zola the theoretician understood this direction.
-Naturalism as the style of the leading class was joined for a time by writers who were very heterogeneous both in their artistic method and in belonging to various class groups.
-It is characteristic that the unifying moment was not the artistic method, but the reformist tendencies of naturalism.
+The theorist and leader of French naturalism, E. Zola included G. Flaubert, the Goncourt brothers, A. Daudet and a number of other lesser-known writers in the natural school.
+Zola considered the French realists: O. Balzac and Stendhal to be the immediate predecessors of naturalism.
+But in fact, none of these writers, not excluding Zola himself, was a naturalist in the sense in which Zola the theorist understood this direction.
+Naturalism, as the style of the leading class, was temporarily embraced by writers very heterogeneous both in artistic method and in belonging to various class groupings.
+It is characteristic that the unifying point was not the artistic method, but rather the reformist tendencies of naturalism.

-The followers of naturalism are characterized by only a partial recognition of the set of requirements put forward by the theorists of naturalism.
-Following one of the principles of this style, they are repelled from others, differing sharply from each other, representing both different social trends and different artistic methods.
-A number of followers of naturalism accepted its reformist essence, rejecting without hesitation even such a requirement typical of naturalism as the requirement of objectivity and accuracy.
-So did the German "early naturalists" (M. Kretzer, B. Bille, W. Belshe and others).
+Followers of naturalism are characterized by only partial recognition of the set of demands put forward by the theorists of naturalism.
+Following one of the principles of this style, they start from others, differing sharply from each other, representing both different social trends and different artistic methods.
+A number of followers of naturalism accepted its reformist essence, without hesitation discarding even such a typical requirement for naturalism as the requirement of objectivity and accuracy.
+This is what the German “early naturalists” did (M. Kretzer, B. Bille, W. Belsche and others).

-Under the sign of decay, rapprochement with impressionism, the further development of naturalism began.
+Under the sign of decay and rapprochement with impressionism, naturalism began to develop further.
 Arose in Germany somewhat later than in France, German naturalism was a predominantly petty-bourgeois style.
-Here, the disintegration of the patriarchal petty bourgeoisie and the intensification of the processes of capitalization creates more and more cadres of intelligentsia, who by no means always find a use for themselves.
-More and more disillusionment with the power of science penetrates their midst.
-Gradually, hopes for resolving social contradictions within the framework of the capitalist system are shattered.
+Here, the decomposition of the patriarchal petty bourgeoisie and the intensification of capitalization processes are creating more and more new cadres of the intelligentsia, which do not always find application for themselves.
+Disillusionment with the power of science is becoming more and more widespread among them.
+Hopes for resolving social contradictions within the framework of the capitalist system are gradually being crushed.

-The founders of German naturalism were A. Goltz and F. Shlyaf.
-Their basic principles are outlined in Goltz's pamphlet Art, where Goltz states that "art tends to become nature again, and it becomes nature according to the existing conditions of reproduction and practical application."
+The founders of German naturalism were A. Goltz and F. Schlyaf.
+Their basic principles are set out in Goltz's brochure "Art", where Goltz states that "art tends to become nature again, and it becomes it in accordance with the existing conditions of reproduction and practical application."
 The complexity of the plot is also denied.
-The place of the eventful novel of the French (Zola) is occupied by a story or short story, extremely poor in plot.
-The main place here is given to the painstaking transfer of moods, visual and auditory sensations.
-The novel is also replaced by a drama and a poem, which French naturalists treated extremely negatively as a "kind of entertainment art."
-Particular attention is paid to the drama (G. Ibsen, G. Hauptman, A. Goltz, F. Shlyaf, G. Zuderman), which also denies intensively developed action, gives only a catastrophe and fixation of the characters' experiences ("Nora", "Ghosts", "Before Sunrise", "Master Elze" and others).
-In the future, the naturalistic drama is reborn into an impressionistic, symbolic drama.
+The place of the eventful novel of the French (Zola) is taken by a short story or short story, extremely poor in plot.
+The main place here is given to the painstaking transmission of moods, visual and auditory sensations.
+The novel is also being replaced by drama and poetry, which French naturalists viewed extremely negatively as a “kind of entertaining art.”
+Particular attention is paid to the drama (G. Ibsen, G. Hauptmann, A. Goltz, F. Shlyaf, G. Suderman), in which intensively developed action is also denied, only the catastrophe and the recording of the experiences of the heroes are given ("Nora", "Ghosts", "Before Sunrise", "Master Elze" and others).
+Subsequently, naturalistic drama is reborn into impressionistic, symbolic drama.

-Under the natural school, literary criticism understands the direction that originated in Russian literature in the 40s.
-19th century This was an epoch of ever more acute contradictions between the feudal system and the growth of capitalist elements.
+By the natural school, literary criticism understands the direction that arose in Russian literature in the 40s.
+19th century This was an era of increasingly aggravated contradictions between the serfdom and the growth of capitalist elements.
 The followers of the natural school tried to reflect the contradictions and moods of that time in their works.
-The very term "natural school" appeared in criticism thanks to F. Bulgarin.
+The term “natural school” itself appeared in criticism thanks to F. Bulgarin.

-The natural school, in the extended use of the term as it was used in the 1940s, does not denote a single direction, but is a concept to a large extent conditional.
-The natural school included such heterogeneous writers in terms of their class basis and artistic appearance as I. S. Turgenev and F. M. Dostoevsky, D. V. Grigorovich and I. A. Goncharov, N. A. Nekrasov and I. I. Panaev.
+The natural school in the expanded use of the term, as it was used in the 40s, does not denote a single direction, but is a largely conditional concept.
+The natural school included writers as diverse in their class basis and artistic appearance as I. S. Turgenev and F. M. Dostoevsky, D. V. Grigorovich and I. A. Goncharov, N. A. Nekrasov and I. I. Panaev.

-The most common features, on the basis of which the writer was considered to belong to the natural school, were the following: socially significant topics, which captured more than wide circle than even the circle of social observations (often in the "low" strata of society), a critical attitude to social reality, the realism of artistic expression, which fought against the embellishment of reality, aesthetics, romantic rhetoric.
+The most general signs on the basis of which the writer was considered to belong to the natural school were the following: socially significant topics that captured more wide circle, than even a circle of social observations (often in the “low” strata of society), a critical attitude towards social reality, realism of artistic expression, which fought against the embellishment of reality, aesthetics, and romantic rhetoric.

-V. G. Belinsky singled out the realism of the natural school, asserting the most important feature of the "truth", and not the "falsehood" of the image.
-The natural school addresses itself not to ideal, invented heroes, but to the "crowd", to the "mass", to ordinary people and most often to people of "low rank".
-Common in the 40s. all sorts of "physiological" essays satisfied this need for a reflection of a different, non-noble life, even if only in a reflection of the external, everyday, superficial.
+V. G. Belinsky highlighted the realism of the natural school, asserting the most important feature of the “truth” and not the “false” of the image.
+The natural school does not appeal to ideal, fictitious heroes, but to the “crowd,” to the “mass,” to ordinary people and, most often, to people of “low rank.”
+Common in the 40s. all sorts of “physiological” essays satisfied this need to reflect a different, non-noble life, even if only in a reflection of the external, everyday, superficial.

-One of the currents of the natural school, represented by the liberal, capitalizing nobility and the social strata adjoining it, was distinguished by a superficial and cautious nature of criticism of reality: this is either a harmless irony in relation to certain aspects of the nobility's reality or a noble-limited protest against serfdom.
-The circle of social observations of this group was limited to the manor estate.
-Representatives of this current of the natural school: I. S. Turgenev, D. V. Grigorovich, I. I. Panaev.
+One of the movements of the natural school, represented by the liberal, capitalizing nobility and the social strata adjacent to it, was distinguished by the superficial and cautious nature of its criticism of reality: this was either harmless irony in relation to certain aspects of noble reality or a noble-limited protest against serfdom.
+The range of social observations of this group was limited to the manor’s estate.
+Representatives of this trend of the natural school: I. S. Turgenev, D. V. Grigorovich, I. I. Panaev.

-The third trend in the natural school, represented by the so-called "raznochintsy", the ideologists of revolutionary peasant democracy, gives in its work the most clear expression of the tendencies that contemporaries (V.G.
-Belinsky) associated with the name of the natural school and opposed noble aesthetics.
+The third movement in the natural school, represented by the so-called “raznochintsy”, ideologists of revolutionary peasant democracy, gives in its work the clearest expression of the tendencies that were associated by contemporaries (V.G.
+Belinsky) with the name of the natural school and opposed the noble aesthetics.
 These tendencies manifested themselves most fully and sharply in N. A. Nekrasov.
-A. I. Herzen (“Who is to blame?”), M. E. Saltykov-Shchedrin (“A Tangled Case”) should be attributed to the same group.
+A. I. Herzen (“Who is to blame?”), M. E. Saltykov-Shchedrin (“A Confused Case”) should also be included in this group.

 8) Constructivism

-This thesis, which was later adopted by functionalists and functionalist-constructivists (L. Wright in America, J. J. P. Oud in Holland, W. Gropius in Germany), highlights the material-technical and material-utilitarian side of art. and, in essence, the ideological side of it is emasculated.
+This thesis, which was subsequently adopted by functionalists and functionalist constructivists (L. Wright in America, J. J. P. Oud in Holland, W. Gropius in Germany), brings to the fore the material-technical and material-utilitarian side of art and, in essence, the ideological side of it is emasculated.

-In the West, constructivist tendencies during the First World War and in the post-war period were expressed in various directions, more or less "orthodox" interpreting the basic thesis of constructivism.
-So, in France and Holland, constructivism expressed itself in "purism", in "aesthetics of machines", in "neoplasticism" (art), Corbusier's aestheticizing formalism (in architecture).
+In the West, constructivist tendencies during the First World War and in the post-war period were expressed in various directions, more or less “orthodox” interpreting the main thesis of constructivism.
+Thus, in France and Holland, constructivism was expressed in “purism”, in “machine aesthetics”, in “neoplasticism” (iso-art), and in the aestheticizing formalism of Corbusier (in architecture).
 In Germany - in the naked cult of the thing (pseudo-constructivism), the one-sided rationalism of the Gropius school (architecture), abstract formalism (in non-objective cinema).

 In Russia, a group of constructivists appeared in 1922.
-It included A. N. Chicherin, K. L. Zelinsky, and I. L. Selvinsky.
-Constructivism was originally a narrowly formal movement, highlighting the understanding literary work like designs.
-Subsequently, the constructivists freed themselves from this narrowly aesthetic and formal bias and put forward much broader justifications for their creative platform.
+It included A. N. Chicherin, K. L. Zelinsky, I. L. Selvinsky.
+Constructivism was originally a narrowly formal movement that emphasized understanding literary work as designs.
+Subsequently, the constructivists freed themselves from this narrow aesthetic and formal bias and put forward much broader justifications for their creative platform.

-A. N. Chicherin departed from constructivism, a number of authors grouped around I. L. Selvinsky and K. L. Zelinsky (V. Inber, B. Agapov, A. Gabrilovich, N. Panov), and in 1924 a literary center was organized constructivists (LCC).
-In its declaration, the LCC primarily proceeds from the statement about the need for art to participate as closely as possible in the "organizational onslaught of the working class", in the construction of socialist culture.
-From here arises the constructivist attitude to saturate art (in particular, poetry) with modern themes.
+A. N. Chicherin moved away from constructivism, a number of authors grouped around I. L. Selvinsky and K. L. Zelinsky (V. Inber, B. Agapov, A. Gabrilovich, N. Panov), and in 1924 a literary center was organized Constructivists (LCC).
+In its declaration, the LCC primarily proceeds from the statement of the need for art to participate as closely as possible in the “organizational onslaught of the working class,” in the construction of socialist culture.
+This is where constructivism aims to saturate art (in particular, poetry) with modern themes.

-This exaggeration of the role of the intelligentsia finds its theoretical development in the article by the main theorist of constructivism Kornely Zelinsky "Constructivism and socialism", where he considers constructivism as a holistic worldview of the era in transition to socialism, as a condensed expression in the literature of the period being lived through.
-At the same time, again, the main social contradictions of this period are replaced by Zelinsky by the struggle of man and nature, the pathos of naked technology, interpreted outside social conditions, outside the class struggle.
-These erroneous propositions of Zelinsky, which provoked a sharp rebuff from Marxist criticism, were far from accidental and revealed with great clarity that social nature constructivism, which is easy to identify in the creative practice of the entire group.
+This exaggeration of the role of the intelligentsia finds its theoretical development in the article of the main theorist of constructivism Cornelius Zelinsky “Constructivism and Socialism”, where he considers constructivism as a holistic worldview of the era transition to socialism, as a condensed expression in the literature of the period being experienced.
+At the same time, Zelinsky again replaces the main social contradictions of this period with the struggle between man and nature, with the pathos of naked technology, interpreted outside of social conditions, outside of the class struggle.
+These erroneous positions of Zelinsky, which caused a sharp rebuff from Marxist criticism, were far from accidental and revealed with great clarity that social nature constructivism, which is easy to outline in the creative practice of the entire group.

-The social source that nourishes constructivism is undoubtedly that stratum of the urban petty bourgeoisie, which can be designated as a technically qualified intelligentsia.
-It is no coincidence that in the work of Selvinsky (who is the greatest poet of constructivism) of the first period, an image of a strong individuality, a powerful builder and conqueror of life, individualistic in its very essence, characteristic of the Russian bourgeois pre-war style, is undoubtedly found.
+The social source feeding constructivism is, undoubtedly, that layer of the urban petty bourgeoisie, which can be designated as a technically qualified intelligentsia.
+It is no coincidence that in the work of Selvinsky (who is the most prominent poet of constructivism) of the first period, the image of a strong individuality, a powerful builder and conqueror of life, individualistic in its very essence, characteristic of the Russian bourgeois pre-war style, is undoubtedly revealed.

-In 1930, the LCC disintegrated, and instead of it, the “Literary Brigade M. 1” was formed, declaring itself a transitional organization to the RAPP (Russian Association of Proletarian Writers), whose task is the gradual transition of writers-fellow travelers to the rails of communist ideology, to the style of proletarian literature and condemning former mistakes of constructivism, although retaining its creative method.
+In 1930, the LCC disintegrated, and in its place the “Literary Brigade M. 1” was formed, declaring itself a transitional organization to RAPP (Russian Association of Proletarian Writers), aiming at the gradual transition of fellow travelers to the rails of communist ideology, to the style of proletarian literature and condemning the previous mistakes of constructivism, although preserving its creative method.

-However, the contradictory and zigzag progress of constructivism towards the working class makes itself felt here too.
-Selvinsky's poem "Declaration of the Poet's Rights" testifies to this.
-This is also confirmed by the fact that the M. 1 brigade, having existed for less than a year, also disbanded in December 1930, admitting that it had not resolved its tasks.
+However, the contradictory and zigzag nature of constructivism’s progress towards the working class makes itself felt here too.
+This is evidenced by Selvinsky’s poem “Declaration of the Poet’s Rights.”
+This is confirmed by the fact that the M. 1 brigade, having existed for less than a year, also disbanded in December 1930, admitting that it had not resolved the tasks set for itself.

 9)Postmodernism

-Postmodernism translated from German language literally means "what follows modernism".
-This literary trend appeared in the second half of the 20th century.
-It reflects the complexity of the surrounding reality, its dependence on the culture of previous centuries and the information richness of modernity.
+Postmodernism translated from German language literally means "that which follows modernism".
+This literary movement appeared in the second half of the 20th century.
+It reflects the complexity of the surrounding reality, its dependence on the culture of previous centuries and the information saturation of our time.

-Postmodernists did not like the fact that literature was divided into elite and mass.
-Postmodernism opposed any modernity in literature and denied mass culture.
-The first works of postmodernists appeared in the form of a detective story, a thriller, a fantasy, behind which a serious content was hidden.
+Postmodernists were not happy that literature was divided into elite and mass literature.
+Postmodernism opposed all modernity in literature and denied mass culture.
+The first works of postmodernists appeared in the form of detective, thriller, and fantasy, behind which serious content was hidden.

-Postmodernists believed that higher art was over.
-To move on, you need to learn how to properly use the lower genres of pop culture: thriller, western, fantasy, science fiction, erotica.
+Postmodernists believed that high art had ended.
+To move forward, you need to learn how to properly use the lower genres of pop culture: thriller, western, fantasy, science fiction, erotica.
 Postmodernism finds in these genres the source of a new mythology.
-The works become oriented both to the elite reader and to the undemanding public.
+Works become aimed at both the elite reader and the undemanding public.

 Signs of postmodernism:

-using prior texts as potential for own writings ( a large number of quotes, you cannot understand the work if you do not know the literature of previous eras);
+using previous texts as potential for one's own works ( a large number of quotes, you cannot understand a work if you do not know the literature of previous eras);

-rethinking the elements of the culture of the past;
+rethinking elements of the culture of the past;

 Postmodernism questioned the existence of meaning as such.
-On the other hand, the meaning of postmodern works is determined by its inherent pathos - criticism mass culture.
-Postmodernism tries to blur the line between art and life.
-Everything that exists and has ever existed is a text.
-Postmodernists said that everything had already been written before them, that nothing new could be invented, and they only had to play with words, take ready-made (sometimes already invented, written by someone) ideas, phrases, texts and collect works from them.
+On the other hand, the meaning of postmodern works is determined by its inherent pathos - criticism popular culture.
+Postmodernism tries to erase the boundary between art and life.
+Everything that exists and has ever existed is text.
+Postmodernists said that everything had already been written before them, that nothing new could be invented and they could only play with words, take ready-made (already once thought up or written by someone) ideas, phrases, texts and assemble works from them.
 This makes no sense, because the author himself is not in the work.

 Literary works are like a collage, composed of disparate images and united into a whole by the uniformity of technique.
 This technique is called pastiche.
-This Italian word translates as medley opera, and in literature it means a juxtaposition of several styles in one work.
+This Italian word translates as medley opera, and in literature it refers to the juxtaposition of several styles in one work.
 At the first stages of postmodernism, pastiche is a specific form of parody or self-parody, but then it is a way of adapting to reality, a way of showing the illusory nature of mass culture.

-The concept of intertextuality is associated with postmodernism.
-This term was introduced by Yu.
-Kristeva in 1967.
-She believed that history and society can be considered as a text, then culture is a single intertext that serves as an avant-text (all texts that precede this one) for any newly emerging text, while individuality is lost here text that dissolves into quotations.
-Modernism is characterized by quotation thinking.
+Associated with postmodernism is the concept of intertextuality.
+This term was introduced by Y. Kristeva in 1967.
+She believed that history and society can be considered as a text, then culture is a single intertext that serves as an avant-text (all texts that precede this one) for any newly appearing text, while individuality is lost here text that dissolves in quotes.
+Modernism is characterized by quotational thinking.

-Intertextuality- the presence in the text of two or more texts.
+Intertextuality– the presence of two or more texts in the text.

-Paratext- the relation of the text to the title, epigraph, afterword, preface.
+Paratext– the relationship of the text to the title, epigraph, afterword, preface.

 Metatextuality– these can be comments or a link to the pretext.

-A person in postmodernism is depicted in a state of complete destruction (in this case, destruction can be understood as a violation of consciousness).
-There is no character development in the work, the image of the hero appears in a blurry form.
+Man in postmodernism is depicted in a state of complete destruction (in this case, destruction can be understood as a violation of consciousness).
+There is no character development in the work; the image of the hero appears in a blurred form.
 This technique is called defocalization.
 It has two goals:

 avoid excessive heroic pathos;

-take the hero into the shadow: the hero is not brought to the fore, he is not needed at all in the work.
+to take the hero into the shadow: the hero does not come to the fore, he is not needed at all in the work.

-The prominent representatives of postmodernism in literature are J. Fowles, J. Barthes, A. Robbe-Grillet, F. Sollers, J. Cortazar, M. Pavic, J. Joyce and others.
-(Symbol - from the Greek.
-Symbolon - a conventional sign)
+Prominent representatives of postmodernism in literature are J. Fowles, J. Barth, A. Robbe-Grillet, F. Sollers, H. Cortazar, M. Pavich, J. Joyce and others.
+(Symbol - from the Greek Symbolon - conventional sign)

-2. The striving for the highest ideal prevails
+2. The desire for a higher ideal prevails

-3. The poetic image is intended to express the essence of a phenomenon.
+3. A poetic image is intended to express the essence of a phenomenon

-4. Characteristic reflection of the world in two plans: real and mystical
+4. Characteristic reflection of the world in two planes: real and mystical

-The founder was D. S. Merezhkovsky, who in 1892 delivered a lecture “On the Causes of the Decline and New Trends in Modern Russian Literature” (article published in 1893).
-Symbolists are divided into senior ones ((V. Bryusov, K. Balmont, D. Merezhkovsky, 3.
-Gippius, F. Sologub debuted in the 1890s) and younger (A. Blok, A. Bely, Vyach.
-Ivanov and others debuted in the 1900s)
+The founder was D. S. Merezhkovsky, who in 1892 gave a lecture “On the causes of the decline and new trends in modern Russian literature” (article published in 1893).
+Symbolists are divided into older ones ((V. Bryusov, K. Balmont, D. Merezhkovsky, 3.
+Gippius, F. Sologub made their debut in the 1890s) and younger ones (A. Blok, A. Bely, Vyach.
+Ivanov and others made their debut in the 1900s)

 • Acmeism

-(From the Greek "acme" - a point, the highest point).
-The literary current of acmeism arose in the early 1910s and was genetically associated with symbolism.
+(From the Greek “acme” - point, highest point).
+The literary movement of Acmeism arose in the early 1910s and was genetically connected with symbolism.
 (N. Gumilyov, A. Akhmatova, S. Gorodetsky, O. Mandelstam, M. Zenkevich and V. Narbut.)
-M. Kuzmin's article "On Fine Clarity", published in 1910, had an influence on the formation.
-In the programmatic article of 1913, “The Legacy of Acmeism and Symbolism,” N. Gumilyov called symbolism “a worthy father,” but emphasized that the new generation had developed a “courageously firm and clear outlook on life”
+The formation was influenced by M. Kuzmin’s article “On Beautiful Clarity,” published in 1910.
+In his programmatic article of 1913, “The Legacy of Acmeism and Symbolism,” N. Gumilyov called symbolism a “worthy father,” but emphasized that the new generation had developed a “courageously firm and clear outlook on life.”

-1. Orientation towards classical poetry of the 19th century
+1. Focus on classical poetry of the 19th century

-2. Acceptance of the earthly world in its diversity, visible concreteness
+2. Acceptance of the earthly world in its diversity and visible concreteness

-3. Objectivity and clarity of images, sharpness of details
+3. Objectivity and clarity of images, precision of details

-4. In rhythm, acmeists used dolnik (Dolnik is a violation of the traditional
+4. In rhythm, the Acmeists used dolnik (Dolnik is a violation of the traditional

 5. regular alternation of stressed and unstressed syllables.
-The lines coincide in the number of stresses, but stressed and unstressed syllables are freely located in the line.), which brought the poem closer to live colloquial speech
+The lines coincide in the number of stresses, but stressed and unstressed syllables are freely located in the line.), which brings the poem closer to living colloquial speech

 • Futurism

-Futurism - from lat. futurum, the future.
-Genetically literary futurism closely associated with the avant-garde groups of artists of the 1910s - primarily with the groups "Jack of Diamonds", "Donkey's Tail", "Union of Youth".
-In 1909, in Italy, the poet F. Marinetti published the article "Manifesto of Futurism."
-In 1912, the manifesto “Slapping the Face of Public Taste” was created by Russian futurists: V. Mayakovsky, A. Kruchenykh, V. Khlebnikov: “Pushkin is more incomprehensible than hieroglyphs.”
+Futurism - from lat. futurum, future.
+Genetically literary futurism closely associated with avant-garde groups of artists of the 1910s - primarily with the groups “Jack of Diamonds”, “Donkey’s Tail”, “Youth Union”.
+In 1909 in Italy, the poet F. Marinetti published the article “Manifesto of Futurism.”
+In 1912, the manifesto “A Slap in the Face of Public Taste” was created by Russian futurists: V. Mayakovsky, A. Kruchenykh, V. Khlebnikov: “Pushkin is more incomprehensible than hieroglyphs.”
 Futurism began to disintegrate already in 1915-1916.

-3. Experiments in the field of rhythm and rhyme, figured arrangement of stanzas and lines
+3. Experiments in the field of rhythm and rhyme, figurative arrangement of stanzas and lines

 4. Active word creation